mmistakes/minimal-mistakes/_posts/2017-12-13-inviting-partners.md

 toc: true
 ---
 ## Introduction
-This document helps you understand how to invite your trading partners to connect with you.
+This document helps you understand how to invite your trading partners to connect with you and start trading.

 ### Step One
 To invite a partner, you will need their email address and a price list to assign them.
-In order to invite a partner, you need to create the partner in the Convictional admin under partners:
+In order to invite a partner, you need to create the partner:

 ![createPartner](https://github.com/rogerkirkness/convictional-help/blob/master/assets/images/createPartner.png?raw=true)

 #### Fields